Michael Mukasey: Terrorism

-Defense of torture
+Waterboarding

 On December 11, 2014, Mukasey publicly stated on CNN that he believed waterboarding could not be called torture.
 In a 2008 hearing, he said waterboarding would feel like torture if he were subjected to it.

-Asked directly if Michael Mukasey was a liar because he claimed that enhanced interrogation produced useful intelligence, Sen. John McCain stated unequivocally, "Yes, I know that he is.
+Asked directly if Mukasey was a liar because he claimed that enhanced interrogation produced useful intelligence, Senator John McCain stated unequivocally, "Yes, I know that he is.
 Even if we had gotten useful information, the propaganda and the image and the behavior of the greatest nation on earth from torturing people is not what we want and it helps the enemy."